Last Updated on January 11, 2023

 Collaborative post.
 Post may contain affiliate links.
 Disclosure can be viewed here.

-You may still be interested in learning about a few things you can do to feel more human after having a baby.
-Read on, because there are 7 suggestions here for you that could really help:
+You may still, however, be interested in learning about a few things you can do to feel more like yourself after having a baby.
+Read on, because there are 7 suggestions here for you that could really help.

 Consider Wrapping Your Tummy